 - Coal tar is used in medicines for skin diseases as well as for the surfacing of roads and as a preservative for railway ties.

 15. Burning Fossil Fuels Effects – Combustion Of Fossil Fuels Effects

-- The burning of fossil fuels causing serious effects on the health of human beings and on the environment.
+- The burning of fossil fuels causes serious effects on the health of human beings and the environment.